jessie-sr/gitlet/README.md

 ## Acknowledgments

-- This project was inspired by Git, the distributed version control system.
+- This project is based on Project 2 of UC Berkeley's Data Structures and Programming Methodology Course.
 - Thanks to the contributors who have helped shape this project.